jaimesanz/paguen_po/docs/source/documentation.rst

 About
 -----

-This documentation was generated using `Sphinx <http://www.sphinx-doc.org/en/stable/>`_.
+ASDF This documentation was generated using `Sphinx <http://www.sphinx-doc.org/en/stable/>`_.
 It is generated automatically using the docstrings of each module.

 GitHub Pages